wearetilt/Tilt-Website/wp-content/plugins/rotatingtweets/readme.txt

 * Language update including new Serbian translation.
 Solved an unusual styling problem.

 = 1.6.4 =
-* Bug fix when user name not recognised.
+* Bug fix when user name not recognized.

 = 1.6.3 =
 * Add option to shorten default link length to 20 characters